-The metric is calculated separately for ELA and Math.
+The metric is calculated separately for ELA and math.

-► Average Growth Percentile for Students Taking Local Assessments: SANDI-FAST/WebABLLS http://schools.nyc.gov/Offices/advance/ForEducators/default.htm
+Average Growth Percentile for Students Taking Local Assessments: SANDI-FAST/WebABLLS

-This metric is similar to the average growth percentile metric described above, except it is limited to students who have received summative scores in local assessments such as the Student Annual Needs Determination Inventory (SANDI) and the webbased Assessment of Basic Language and Learning Skills (WebABLLS).
+This metric is similar to the average growth percentile metric described above, except it is limited to students who have received summative scores in local assessments such as the Student Annual Needs Determination Inventory (SANDI) and the web-based Assessment of Basic Language and Learning Skills (WebABLLS).

-For this metric, the DOE uses student growth percentiles calculated as part of the Advance process.
-For educators, a technical report describing the details of the growth model is available online:
+For this metric, NYCPS uses student growth percentiles calculated as part of the Advance process.
+For educators, a technical report describing the details of the growth model is available in the New York City Department of Education 2017-2018 Growth Model Technical Report.